-In the case of a fault, the LED display fault will flash "/!\" (Fig. 171,3).
+In the case of a fault, the LED display fault will flash "/!\" (Fig. 139,3).

-type of energy it is using.
+➤ The refrigerator always requires a 12 V control voltage, regardless of which type of energy it is using.
 The control voltage is present as soon as the transformer/rectifier is switched on.
 Therefore the closed circuit current always flows even if the refrigerator is switched off.
 Always switch off the transformer/rectifier for a temporary lay-up.